Academy of Management Learning & Education

 Suggestions of individuals who have made significant contributions to management learning and education may be sent to:

 Book and Resource Reviews Should

-The editor will screen all manuscripts submitted to the Research and Reviews, Essays, Dialogues, and Interviews sections.
+The editor will screen all manuscripts submitted to the Research and Reviews, Essays, and Dialogues sections.
 In some cases, a manuscript may be returned without peer review if it is judged to be inappropriate for publication in AMLE.
 Manuscripts that are deficient in grammar, spelling, and punctuation also may be returned without review.

 Manuscripts will be evaluated by referees on the following criteria (criteria will be selectively applied, based on the nature and type of the manuscript):